ViacomInc/ViaSwiftUtils/README.md

 ## License

-ViaSwiftUtils is available under the MIT license.
+ViaSwiftUtils is available under the APACHE 2.0 license.
 See the LICENSE file for more info.